Why join an Experience Olympic tour?

 If you're not much of a hiker and do not want to experience any possible parking-lot crowds, consider visiting Olympic National Park sometime before Memorial Day or after Labor Day for maximum park tranquility.

-Olympic National Park is both an International Biosphere Reserve and a World Heritage Site because of the protected old-growth forest ecosystems harboring great Olympic Peninsula biodiversity.
+Olympic National Park is a World Heritage Site and International Biosphere Reserve harboring great Olympic Peninsula biodiversity.

-Birds are an active and abundant facet of Olympic wildlife and are generally viewed on Olympic National Park eco tours, which is why we have organized Olympic Peninsula birding tours.
+Birds are an active and abundant facet of Olympic wildlife and are generally viewed on all Experience Olympic tours, which is why we have organized Olympic Peninsula birding tours.

-The flora and scenery of Olympic National Park are stunningly beautiful.
+The flora & fauna as well as the scenery of Olympic National Park are stunningly beautiful.

 In general, we advise starting as early as possible.
-Dawn is an excellent times for viewing Olympic wildlife as well as finding more solitude on the trail.
+During the summer, dawn is an excellent times for viewing Olympic wildlife as well as finding more solitude on the trail.

-Transportation of our participants on Olympic National Park eco tours will be provided by a minivan that seats six passengers.
-It is kept in good condition and cleaned regularly between eco tours.
+Transportation will be provided by a minivan that seats six passengers.
+It is kept in good condition and cleaned regularly between tours.

-If you have more than six people interested in Olympic National Park eco tours and already have your own transportation, please consider opting for our Guide Service.
+If you have more than six people interested in exploring Olympic National Park or already have your own transportation and have space for one more passenger, please consider opting for our Guide Service.

 Carolyn first started taking family and friends on unofficial tours in 2006, with a coastal backpacking trip designed for her aunt.